nrfconnect/sdk-nrf/samples/nrf9160/modem_shell/README.rst

 You need a trace backend that can store modem traces if you want to upload modem traces to the cloud.
 The flash backend can store modem traces to the external flash on the nRF9160 DK and can be retrieved for uploading.

-To enable modem traces with a flash backend, use the :file:`overlay-modem-trace.conf` configuration file.
+To enable modem traces with a flash backend, use the :file:`overlay-modem-trace-flash.conf` configuration file.
 This also requires a device tree overlay for the external flash (:file:`nrf9160dk_ext_flash.overlay`).

 Send to Memfault